Two police officers mobbed to death in Sierra Leone | Africanews

 A press release dated the 6th August 2022, from the security sector says they monitored inciting social media messages calling for public demonstrations, but no group requested permission to hold such demonstrations cautioning against any planned demonstration calling on citizens to go about their normal business.

-In his address to the nation, the Vice President says there have been attempts to overthrow the legitimate government of President Julius Maada Bio by some 'Self Serving Sierra Leoneans.'
+In his address to the nation, the Vice President says there have been attempts to overthrow the legitimate government of President Julius Maada Bio by some "Self Serving Sierra Leoneans."

 "Government reaffirms its commitment to maintaining law and order including protecting the fundamental rights of the general public.
 The security sector has been authorised to fully enforce this directive" says Vice President Jalloh.